xufyan23/xufyan23/README.md

 - 🤔 I’m looking for help with
 - 💬 Ask me about frontend development
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to travel, gym and I also play football -->
+- ⚡ Fun fact: I like to travel, gym :excersise and I also play football